sefasenlik/minitranslate/docs/HOW_TO_USE.md

 - Contact senliksefa@gmail.com if you need a new token
 - Ensure your internet connection is working

+### Context Not Working
+- Context feature is only available with ChatGPT Translator and Translation Server
+- Make sure you're using one of these services
+- Check that the context field is visible in the translation window
+- Try refreshing the translation window if context field doesn't appear

 ### Application Won't Start
 - Check your system tray - only one instance can run at a time
 - Try running as administrator if you encounter permission issues